COVID-19: PEFC Guidance

 Transition to the 2020 standards

-We have extended the transition period for our three revised international standards by twelve months.
+We extended the transition period for our three revised international standards by twelve months.
 This extension applies to the 2020 versions of the Chain of Custody (ST 2002), PEFC Trademarks (ST 2001) and Certification Body Requirements - Chain of Custody (ST 2003) standards.